-All students are required to complete two “Big Idea Challenges” this semester.
-The purpose of these challenges is to encourage you to apply the big ideas and theories you are learning in this course to the world outside of our virtual classroom.
-You will find a list of challenges below, and at the end of each module when you see this star logo.
-You will share your responses to these challenges in the appropriate forum on eClass.
+“Big Idea Challenges” (BIC) are central to this course.
+These challenges encourage you to apply the big ideas and theories you are learning in this course to the world outside of our virtual classroom.
+You will find a list of challenges below and at the end of each module when you see this star logo.
+You will submit your BIC(s) on eClass.

-Below you will find some exceptional responses to the Big Idea Challenges from previous semesters, included with permission of former students.
-You may use these as inspiration, and you may cite their work in your own.
+Below, you will find some exceptional responses to the Big Idea Challenges from previous semesters, included with the permission of former students.
+You may use these as inspiration and cite their work in yours.

 Requirements